UPDATED: February 2018

 If you have been following my blog, you have likely seen me test out a number of different anti-snoring products over the years.
 In the end, I have found that most mouthpieces do prevent snoring to some degree.
 There are however areas where each one differs.

 The SleepTight mouthpiece hit the nail on the head in nearly every category including ease of use, performance, comfort, and breathability.
 In the past, I have used a similar product called the SleepPro but prefer the SleepTight because it’s designed with one very large breathing hole instead of 2 smaller breathing ports.
-In addition, the SleepTight has a dual laminate design and ridges in the tray which help to create a tighter fit.
+In addition, the SleepTight has a dual laminate design and ridges in the tray which helps to create a tighter fit.

 Being designed and created by a 30-year dental veteran gives this product a tremendous amount of credibility.
 Dr. Williams took all of the necessary steps to ensure product safety by obtaining FDA clearance prior to selling his mouthpiece.
 This is a step that is often left out by less reputable sellers who often sell potentially unsafe products at discounted prices.